YoanaDH/Python-Scripts-Used-in-the-Instacart-Grocery-Basket-Analysis/README.md

     - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
     - What differences can we find in ordering habits of different customer profiles?
 Considering the price of orders, the frequency of orders, the products customers are ordering, etc.

-Data Sets: The Instacart Online Grocery Shopping Dataset 2017, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 2021-10-15.
+Data Set: The Instacart Online Grocery Shopping Dataset 2017, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 2021-10-15.